Brett Montgomery made his AFL debut for the Western Bulldogs at the mature age of 23, playing 60 games and kicking 54 goals in three seasons.

 In 2010, he returned to the Bulldogs for a third time - this time as an assistant coach.

-At the end of the 2018 season, Montgomery was offered an assistant coaching role at Port where he will be looking after the defensive group.
+At the end of the 2018 season, Montgomery was offered an assistant coaching role at Port where he looked after the defensive group.

 2019-current Port Adelaide Football Club assistant coach